soumendrak/hashnode/clfw2jbfz0568jtnvghl9gqbe.md

     * Can cause performance issues in large applications: Python's reference counting can introduce overhead in large applications or those with high object churn, potentially causing performance issues.

-    * Global Interpreter Lock (GIL): The GIL in CPython can limit the garbage collector's efficiency when it comes to multithreaded applications, causing memory management to become a bottleneck.
+    * Global Interpreter Lock (GIL): The GIL in CPython can limit the garbage collector's efficiency in multithreaded applications, causing memory management to become a bottleneck.

-    * Non-deterministic deallocation: The cyclic garbage collector runs periodically, making the deallocation of objects in cycles non-deterministic, which can be problematic in some use cases.
+    * Non-deterministic deallocation: The cyclic garbage collector runs periodically, making deallocating objects in cycles non-deterministic, which can be problematic in some use cases.

-    * Complexity: Although reference counting is simple, the addition of the cyclic garbage collector adds complexity to Python's memory management system.
+    * Complexity: Although reference counting is simple, adding the cyclic garbage collector adds complexity to Python's memory management system.

     * Tuning required: Python's garbage collection may require tuning for specific applications to achieve optimal performance, which can be time-consuming and challenging for developers.